 Evidence for Acupuncture

-If Acupuncture is useful, where is the evidence to support this?
+Acupuncture is useful – where is the evidence to support this claim?

-One of the problems with Acupuncture research is that most medical research is done using a randomised control study.
-Unfortunately this type of study is not suited to complex interventions.
-Psychotherapy for instance is also a poor candidate for randomised control trials because it is not easy to identify the one single action that was used to create a change for the client.
+There are lots of research studies showing that Acupuncture is useful.
+Unfortunately so far we haven’t worked out exactly why Acupuncture works, but we also don’t know how paracetamol works either!
+Much medical research is done using randomised control studies (RCT) but this type of study is not ideally suited to complex interventions like Acupuncture where we tailor the treatment to the individual.
+Psychotherapy is also a poor candidate for randomised control trials, because it is not easy to identify the one single action that created the change for the client.

-The full paper is available to read at:
+The full research paper is available to read at:

-Although randomised control trials are difficult to use with acupuncture we do have some interesting research showing how the overall mechanism of acupuncture affects the body.
+Although randomised control trials are difficult to use with acupuncture we do have some very interesting research showing how the overall mechanism of acupuncture affects the body.
+Below are a few of my favourites.

 Stem cell production increased using Acupuncture